-To subpoena a foreign deposition in Minnesota, an out-of-state deposition subpoena and a notice of deposition, lawful where the case is venued, are needed.
+An out-of-state deposition subpoena and a notice of deposition, lawful where the case is venued, are needed to subpoena a foreign deposition in Minnesota.
 Then, a subpoena form conformed to Minnesota law is required.
-Next, file the deposition subpoena with the Minnesota court.
+Next, file the deposition subpoena with the Minnesota state court.
 Finally, a deposition subpoena issued in Minnesota is required.

 Important: Notice of the deposition subpoena must be provided to all other parties to the action, and the subpoena form must conform to Minnesota law.